What is "Negligence Per Se" in a Personal Injury Case?

 • that the defendant violated a law

-• that the injured patient (the plaintiff) is counted in the class of people the law was intended to protect.
+• that the injured patient (the plaintiff) is in the class of people the law was intended to protect.

 Violation of Law